braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 * Multiple attribute or event updates per object

 {% alert warning %}
-Carful using Connected Content in your liquid personalisation of User Update steps.
-The User Update step has it's own rate limit and will not respect the Canvas rate limit.
+We recommend careful use of Connected Content Liquid personalization in User Update steps as this step type has a rate limit of 200k requests per minute.
+This rate limit overrides the Canvas rate limit.
 {% endalert %}

 ### Increment numbers